denevell/Natch/README.md

 * See if gcm is still working in dev
 * Paginate on multiple collections in entity
-* Make user service generator give a better logging name so as not to conflict
-* Fix multiple paths etc in testutils
 * Make adding a post with a non existent post id an error
-* Stop directory listing
 * Should probably return post id in add post
+* Return thread id in add thread
+* And listing subject and tags on listing posts
+* Remove EditableByAll by auto updating parent entities when adding to a sub collection
 * See if edit and updating a post should change their parent's modification date
-* Return thread id in add thread
 * Go back to test thread title in single post
+* Make user service generator give a better logging name so as not to conflict
+* Fix multiple paths etc in testutils
-* And listing subject and tags on listing posts
+* Stop directory listing

 ### Dev complete